 One of the downsides of connecting predominantly online and not in the real world is that you can lose the skill of dealing with your anxieties when communicating about difficult issues.
 When you begin and end relationships in the real world, you are developing the skill of differentiation.
 This means the ability to ‘hold on to yourself’ in the face of another person’s expression of emotion.
 This is a valuable skill that all people need to develop to be able to have long-lasting relationships.

 A recent study of college students showed that jealousy is rampant in the world of Facebook and romantic relationships.
 Accessibility of information makes it possible for people to monitor each other and the lack of context means that misunderstandings leading to jealousy are frequent.

 Social media is an incredible tool for strengthening and building relationships.
-Unfortunately it can also play a role in the breakdown of gay relationships.
+Unfortunately, it can also play a role in the breakdown of gay relationships.
 Remember, if in doubt, err on the side of caution.
-Don’t tweet or post if you think there may be repercussions and preference talking face-to-face to facilitate healthy communication.
+Don’t tweet or post if you think there may be repercussions and aim to speak face-to-face to facilitate healthy communication.

 Are you a gay, bisexual, or lesbian person who is struggling with your life or relationships?

 If so, contact Sydney Gay Counselling on (02) 8968 9323 or book an appointment online today to find out how we can help.